Maraxi/merchant/assumptions.md

 - All words are case insensitive
 - Different numbers have different names
 - Multiple names may refer to the same number
+- A number-word may be reassigned to a different letter, overwriting the old letter
 - Numbers and materials are a single word each
 - There may be multiple currencies
 - Different currencies do not have a fixed exchange rate since they might assign different values to materials (e.g: 1 *gold* is worth 2 *shiny-rocks* or 5 *coins*; if *copper* is worth 4 *shiny-rocks* we can not infer the price of *copper* in *coins*)